doherty100/azuresandbox/terraform-azurerm-vnet-hub/README.md

 ## Next steps

-* Move on to the next quickstart [terraform-azurerm-vnet-spoke](../terraform-azurerm-vnet-spoke/README.md).
+* Move on to the next quick start [terraform-azurerm-vnet-spoke](../terraform-azurerm-vnet-spoke).